opea-project/GenAIExamples/comps/llms/README.md

 This microservice, designed for Language Model Inference (LLM), processes input consisting of a query string and associated reranked documents.
 It constructs a prompt based on the query and documents, which is then used to perform inference with a large language model.
 The service delivers the inference results as output.

-A prerequisite for using this microservice is that users must have a Text Generation Inference (TGI) service already running.
-Users need to set the TGI service's endpoint into an environment variable.
-The microservice utilizes this endpoint to create an LLM object, enabling it to communicate with the TGI service for executing language model operations.
+A prerequisite for using this microservice is that users must have a LLM text generation service (etc., TGI, vLLM and Ray) already running.
+Users need to set the LLM service's endpoint into an environment variable.
+The microservice utilizes this endpoint to create an LLM object, enabling it to communicate with the LLM service for executing language model operations.

-Overall, this microservice offers a streamlined way to integrate large language model inference into applications, requiring minimal setup from the user beyond initiating a TGI service and configuring the necessary environment variables.
+Overall, this microservice offers a streamlined way to integrate large language model inference into applications, requiring minimal setup from the user beyond initiating a TGI/vLLM/Ray service and configuring the necessary environment variables.
 This allows for the seamless processing of queries and documents to generate intelligent, context-aware responses.

 # 🚀1.
 Start Microservice with Python (Option 1)